SSL Verification

 Certificate Renewal

-Let's Encrypt certificates are valid for 90 days.
-Caddy automatically renews certificates before they expire -- typically 30 days before expiration.
+For apex domains, Let's Encrypt certificates are valid for 90 days and are renewed automatically 30 days before expiration.
+For www subdomains, Cloudflare manages certificate lifecycle automatically.
 You do not need to take any action for renewal.

 Troubleshooting SSL Issues